jundalisay/sp/content/en/research/descartes/philosophy/part-2/article-19.md

 These are not imaginary spaces, but ones that we conceive to actually be as we imagine them.

 Thus, they contain a body indefinitely extended.

-Because the idea of extension we conceive in any space whatsoever is the true idea thatwe should have of body itself.
+- This is because our idea of length, width, and height [extension] in any space is the true idea that we should have of body itself.

 <!-- This world or the universe of corporeal substance, is extended without limit. -->